Applying for a business loan might seem daunting, especially if you’ve just started doing your research.

-Term loan vs. credit loan
+Term loan vs. credit line

 Term loans are a type of loan that provides you a one-time lump sum.
 The loan is then partially repaid every month within a specific time period.
 The duration will depend on your agreement with the lender – anywhere between 1 month to 30 years.

-Credit loans, meanwhile, are a more flexible kind of loan.
+Credit lines, meanwhile, are a more flexible kind of loan.
 It grants you a fixed amount, called a credit limit, that you can borrow from any time.
 When you repay the debt (plus interest and fees) on your next billing cycle, you can borrow up to your credit limit again without having to re-apply.
 For this reason, credit loans are best for growing SMEs with fluctuating operational expenses and consistently-urgent financial needs.

 With credit loans, you need to pay the full balance and interest on your credit line every billing cycle.
 Depending on your business's financial records, credit loans can have higher interest rates than a term loan.